Superexotic $K^{*+}D^{*+}K^{*+}$ bound state: formalism

 In the chiral unitary approach to obtain the meson-meson scattering amplitudes~\cite{Oller:1997ti,Kaiser:1998fi,Markushin:2000fa,Nieves:1998hp}, it is common to regularize the loop $G$ functions for two particle propagation with a cut-off $q_{\text{max}}$.
 The framework is shown equivalent to using a separable potential

 where $q_{\text{max}}$ gives an idea of the range of the interaction in momentum space, of the order of magnitude of vector meson masses~\cite{Gamermann:2009uq,Song:2022yvz}.
-Then the scattering matrix $T(\vec{q}, \vec{q}\,')$ comes also factorized as $t\,\Theta(q_{\text{max}} - |\vec{q}\,|)\,\Theta(q_{\text{max}} - |\vec{q}\,'|)$.
-The momenta in the $\Theta()$ functions are in the two particle rest frame.
+Then, the scattering matrix $T(\vec{q}, \vec{q}\,')$ comes also factorized as $t\,\Theta(q_{\text{max}} - |\vec{q}\,|)\,\Theta(q_{\text{max}} - |\vec{q}\,'|)$.
+The formula used for the form factor is demanded by the underlying theory, where one can obtain the formulas for the scattering matrix starting with the potential of Eq.~\eqref{eq:9}.
+This leads to a $t$ matrix containing the two $\Theta$ functions, as we have mentioned, and a wave function in momentum space \cite{Gamermann:2009uq,Yamagata-Sekihara:2010kpd}

+with $g$ the coupling of the state to the components of the molecule.
+From there the form factor of Eq.~\eqref{eq:7} is readily calculated.

+The momenta in the $\Theta$ functions are in the two particle rest frame.
 We would like to implement this factor also in our amplitudes $t_1$, $t_2$, for which we must place the momenta of the amplitudes in the rest frame of the external particle and particle 1 of the cluster for $t_1$, and in the rest frame of the external particle and particle 2 of the cluster for $t_2$.
 The effect of these cut-offs is not drastic once the natural cluster form factors are used, but we implement them for consistency.
-In this case, and given that the momenta involved are relatively small, we find it sufficient to make a Galilean boost from the frame where the amplitudes appear to the corresponding two-particle rest frame.
+In this case, and given that the momenta involved are relatively small, we find it sufficient to make a Galilean transformation from the frame where the amplitudes appear to the corresponding two-particle rest frame.
 Even then, one has to specify the momenta of the particles of the cluster, and for this we take a prescription used in the study of elastic scattering or coherent production in nuclei, where we start with a momentum for the particle of the cluster $\frac{1}{2} (\vec{q} - \vec{k}\,)$ and $\vec{k}$ for the external particle, and finish with $\frac{1}{2}(\vec{k} - \vec{q}\,)$ for the particle of the cluster and $\vec{q}$ for the external particle.
 This symmetrical distribution is the most likely and ensures the smallest momentum components from the cluster wave function~\cite{Carrasco:1991we}.
 A different argumentation, reaching the same result, is shown in Ref.~\cite{Boffi:1991nh}.
 Then assuming that $\vec{k} \simeq 0$, we find for the rest-frame momenta

 with $m_{ex} = m_{K^{*+}}$ and $m'_{1} = m_{D^{*+}}$, $m'_{2} = m_{K^{*+}}$.